ardywibowo/ardywibowo.github.io/content/post/a-quirky-gamma-poisson-reparameterization/index.md

 </center>

- In conclusion, we reparameterize and ask the neural network to output logits $z$ and $\log(\alpha)$ for the Poisson-Gamma distribution.
-We then use Binary Cross Entropy for half of the likelihood computation, and `torch.lgamma()` functions for the other half.
+In conclusion, we parameterized the Gamma-Poisson distribution using logits and log shape.
+These parameters are unrestricted, so we can ask a neural network to output logits $z$ and $\log(\alpha)$ for the Poisson-Gamma distribution.
+We then use Binary Cross Entropy for parts the likelihood computation, and `torch.lgamma()` functions for the rest.
+Voila!
 No more exploding gradients!

 -Randy